rackner/kubernetes-faster/starter/README.md

 Anchore Engine is an Open Source container scanning and policy evaluation tool.
 It is used as part of the CI/CD pipeline.

+## Jenkins

+The Jenkins folder contains helm charts for deploying a master and agent Jenkins cluster on Kubernetes

 ## SonarQube

 SonarQube is used in the pre-container pipeline for code quality and security scanning across dozens of programming languages.
 We run the platform on Kubernetes using the attached helm chart.
 It makes use of a Persistent Volume and Persistent Volume Claim for storage.